sainiking/multilingual_voice_transcription/README.md

 1. **Install Python**: Make sure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/).

-2. **Install Chocolatey**: Chocolatey is a package manager for Windows.
-Follow the instructions on [chocolatey.org](https://chocolatey.org/install) to install it.

-### Install Dependencies

 1. **Clone the Repository**: